Forest-Economics-Goettingen/woodValuationDE/README.md

 A particular strength of <strong>woodValuationDE</strong> is the consideration of the consequences of calamities.
-A broad set of previously published and often applied estimates for the consequences of disturbances is implemented.
+A broad set of previously published estimates for the consequences of disturbances is implemented.
 Additionally, users can implement their own assumptions.
 For wood revenues, a factor is multiplied with the undisturbed revenues.
 The options that are implemented by default are listed in <a href="#tab3">Tab.
 3</a>.

 <br>